Sprawl

 The kind of suburban residential and commercial development that has been prevalent in New Jersey over the last 40 years is referred to as sprawl.

-It is characterized by: development of formerly “green” land; separated uses (homes, shopping, employment and recreational facilities far away from each other); low density single-family homes on large lots; dependence on cars to get around; and little public open space.
+It is characterized by development of formerly “green” land; separated uses (homes, shopping, employment and recreational facilities far away from each other); low-density single-family homes on large lots; dependence on cars to get around; and little public open space.

 Sprawl development has turned out to be harmful to the state and its residents.
 Automobile-related pollution, loss of farmland, increased rates of obesity and increasingly unsustainable property tax rates are just some of the effects of sprawl development.

-See all Future Facts and Articles in this category »
+See all New Jersey Future Blog posts and articles in this category »

 Reports, Presentations and Testimony